DimaKosy/MusicVisuals/README.md

 While I (Dmytro) was searching for a song for our project, I got confronted by a flock of ducks.
 They wouldn't scatter quickly enough so I waved my foot across them and scared them off!
 Then I had an idea...

-Sea shanties were always funny to me and one of the most memorable ones when I saw those ducks was this hit by The Longest Johns.
+Sea shanties were always cool to me and one of the most memorable ones when I saw those ducks was this hit by The Longest Johns.
 It depicts a long-retired sailor, whose solitude was interrupted by a mythical, giant duck on his lake.
 He then goes to settle the score with the duck with the help of his ol' mates, and after a long, well-fought battle, they celebrated with a banquet of BBQed duck, pancakes and oyster sauce!

 ## Visual Representations